-Hix and Marsh, 2007; Schmitt, 2005).
+EP elections are traditionally referred to as "second order" elections because they are thought to focus on national, rather than European-level issues (van der Eijk and Franklin, 1996; Hix and Marsh, 2007; Schmitt, 2005).
 In earlier stages of the European project, as most political parties converged toward an EU-positive position, the EU dimension was far less salient to domestic and European electoral competition (Hooghe et al., 2002).
 In this context, previous research found that attitudes towards the EU were at best weak predictors of electoral behaviour in EP elections (de Vries and Hobolt, 2012; Hobolt and Wittrock, 2011).
 But this does not mean that attitudes toward the EU are absent from EP elections.
 On the contrary, attitudes towards the EU sum up into an independent European dimension of political competition that ranges from outright opposition to full support of EU integration processes (Benoit and Laver, 2012; Gabel and Hix, 2002; McElroy and Benoit, 2007).
 The origins of its rise can be identified in the early 1990s when the increasing contestation of the European project brought an end to the years of "permissive consensus" (Hooghe and Marks, 2009).
 In more recent years non-mainstream parties (mainly radical left and radical right parties) managed to exploit opposition towards the EU by promoting a Euroskeptic stance and polarizing the EU dimension, at the same time increasing its salience as a political issue (de Vries and Hobolt, 2012; Hobolt and de Vries, 2015; Rovny, 2012).
 It is this process that since the 2004 EP elections (at least partly) fuelled the electoral success of what by now are generally referred to as Euroskeptic parties (De Vries and Edwards, 2009).

-The economic and political crisis that preceded the 2014 EP elections and the associated debates about the future of the Eurozone, the bailout of debtor states, the austerity measures imposed by the EU, ECB and IMF, and their combined economic consequences, only further fuelled the rise of EU dimension.
-Even before the 2014 EP election, debates over the future of the EU played an important role in the Dutch and Greek legislative elections, with the positions that parties taking on Europe having decisive effects on their electoral fortunes.By the 2014 EP elections, debates over how to handle financial crises in the eurozone, migration policies, and other regulations had very effectively roused the "sleeping giant" of EU politics (van der Eijk and Franklin, 2004) as a political issue.
+The economic and political crisis that preceded the 2014 EP elections and the associated debates about the future of the

+Eurozone, the bailout of debtor states, the austerity measures imposed by the EU, ECB and IMF, and their combined economic consequences, only further fuelled the rise of EU dimension.
+Even before the 2014 EP election, debates over the future of the EU played an important role in the Dutch and Greek legislative elections, with the positions that parties take on Europe having decisive effects on their electoral fortunes.
+By the 2014 EP elections, debates over how to handle financial crises in the eurozone, migration policies, and other regulations had very effectively roused the "sleeping giant" of EU politics (van der Eijk and Franklin, 2004) as a political issue.